joomla/joomla-cms/media_source/README.md

 - `js` process JavaScript files.
 Copy or compile in to JS when needed (example for `.es6.js` and `.vue` etc.).
 - `gzip` prepare compressed version of css,js files.

-To execute specific tast use `-t` argument:
+To execute specific task use `-t` argument:
 - `npm run build -- -a -t <task_name>,<task_name>` Will apply specified task to all asset builders.
-- `npm run build -- -n <resource_name>,<resource_name> -t <task_name>,<task_name>` Will apply specified task to specific asset builders.
+- `npm run build -- -n <resource_name>,<resource_name> -t <task_name>,<task_name>` Will apply specified task to specified asset builders.

-Use watchers while develop the extension, allows to automaticlay refresh the assets while editing.
+Use watchers while develop the extension allows to automatically refresh the assets while editing.
 - `npm run watch -- -n <resource_name>` Will start watching on files changes for specific asset.

 ## Adding new assets

 To add new resource follow next steps:
-- Create folder under `media_source/<com_example>/` with name of future asset.
+- Create folder under `media_source/` with name of future asset.
+Example for `com_example` it will be `media_source/com_example/`.
 - Add Stylesheets, JavaScript and other needed files for the asset.
 - Add the asset name in to `build/build-modules-js/builders-registry.mjs` in to list of `builders` so CLI know it exists.
-- (Optionally) When need extra processing add custom builder in to root of the newly created folder `media_source/<com_example>/builder.mjs`.
+- (Optionally) When need extra processing add custom builder in to root of the newly created folder `media_source/com_example/builder.mjs`.
+- Source files of complex Application (for example Vue based script) place under `src/` like `media_source/com_example/src/` and use custom builder to build the Applictaion.

 Done.
 And do not forget to run build.